allen-cell-animated/timelapse-colorizer/README.md

 For loading of datasets to work correctly, you'll need to run these commands from a device that has access to Allen Institute's on-premises data storage.
 If running off of shared resources, remember to initialize your virtual environment first!
 This may look like `conda activate {my_env}`.

-NOTE: You will also need to run Python version 3.8 due to the project's dependencies.
+NOTE: You may also need to run Python version 3.8, due to dependencies in the [Nucmorph Analysis package](https://github.com/aics-int/nuc-morph-analysis/blob/main/docs/INSTALL.md#basic-installation-instructions-with-conda-and-pip) this project was originally built for.
 For conda, you can create an environment with `conda create --name {my_env} python=3.8`.

 Navigate to the project's `scripts` directory and install the Python dependencies: